Dr. Radosław Zajdel

 1. 2024–2026: MERIT MSCA-COFUND grant (Research Institute of Geodesy, Topography and Cartography / GOP).
 Project BIG4 - Benefits of GNSS Integration for Geodesy, Geophysics, and Geodynamics.

-2. 2023–2024: WUELS internal grant.
+2. 2023–2024: UPWr internal grant.
 Development of innovative solution weighting methods for improving the quality of multi-GNSS satellite orbit combinations.

 3. 2020–2021: National Science Center ETIUDA fellowship.
 Determination of global geodetic parameters using the Galileo satellite system.
 (UMO-2020/36/T/ST10/00097)